Investment & Asset Management

 AEO Visibility in Investment Management

 Answer Engine Optimization is a direct business development imperative for investment executives because the research process for allocator relationships is increasingly AI-mediated.
 When an endowment CIO asks ChatGPT "which asset managers have published credible analysis of private credit in the current rate environment?" or a family office principal asks Perplexity "which wealth advisors have a documented perspective on alternative asset allocation for high-net-worth portfolios?", the answers are constructed from published content in authoritative financial outlets.
-With ChatGPT at 900 million weekly active users as of February 2026 and usage concentrated in the professional and institutional investor segments that matter most for investment management business development, AI citation in early-stage manager evaluation is becoming as important as any traditional marketing channel.
+With ChatGPT at roughly 900 million weekly active users and usage concentrated in the professional and institutional investor segments that matter most for investment management business development, AI citation in early-stage manager evaluation is becoming as important as any traditional marketing channel.

 Key Publications for Investment Thought Leaders